jtn-ms/Chinese-License-Plate-Detection/README.md

 # Achievement

   Traditional Methods such as quickshift algorithm and feature based string-region estimation are used, but very reliable.
-The result is better than many commerial chinese plate detection engine including openalpr's commercial chinese License plate recognition.
+The result is better than many commerial chinese plate detection engines.

 # Usage